From Software to Data Engineering

-A year ago, I started to work as a data engineer when my team was tasked to automate some data sets and reports for the businesses/sites our team was supporting.
-The challenge came as these sites didn’t have any data pipelines setup other than simple event capture.
-What started as a three months project has got me hooked on data and analytics.
-And in this post, I summarize my experiences and key learnings of the past year.
+I started to work as a data engineer when me and my team were tasked to automate some data sets and reports for the businesses/brands our team was supporting.
+The challenge was significant: these sites lacked any established data pipelines, relying solely on basic event capture.
+What was initially a three-month project ignited my passion for data and analytics.
+In this post, I’ll share my experiences and key learnings from the past year.

 What is Data Engineering?